Elia-J/FutureWebsite/README.md

 ```

-we will not provide the environment variables values for security reasons.
+We will not provide the environment variables values for security reasons.
 </br></br>

 ## Author